taura/build_env/README.md

 sudo apt install make sqlite3 # I wish them to be included in the template make -f go.mk -j 10
 ```
-The command `make -f go.mk -j 10` will first configure the VM you are in and then all other machines, up to10 machines conucurrently.
+The command `make -f go.mk -j 10` will first configure the VM you are in and then all other machines, up to10 machines concurrently.

 # FILES

-* env/scripts --- many subfolders configuring software environment
+* env/scripts --- many sub-folders configuring software environment
 * env/bin     --- small utilities to be used in scripts
 * data/       --- where you have hosts and users info specific to your cluster
   * data/hosts.csv.template --- a template of host info (copied to hosts.csv)